keboola/connection-docs/management/project/migration/index.md

 ## What Will Be Migrated

-- All project data and metadata for buckets, tables and columns
+- All project data and metadata for buckets, tables, and columns
 - Configurations for all extractors, writers, and applications
 - All transformations
 - All orchestrations